pwang14/CS246E_vi/README.md

 The ncurses library is used to enable display capabilities for the program.

-This program was written as the final project for CS246E.
+This program was written as the final project for CS246E during the Fall 2021 term.